Netflix/conductor/docs/docs/labs/beginner.md

 This workflow contains the following:

 * Worker Task `verify_if_idents_are_added` to verify if Idents are already added.
-* [Decision Task](/configuration/systask/#decision) that takes output from the previous task, and decides whether to schedule the `add_idents` task.
+* [Switch Task](../../reference-docs/switch-task/) that takes output from the previous task, and decides whether to schedule the `add_idents` task.
 * `add_idents` task which is another worker Task.

 ### Creating Task definitions

-Let's create the [task definition](/configuration/taskdef) for `verify_if_idents_are_added` in JSON.
+Let's create the [task definition](../../configuration/taskdef) for `verify_if_idents_are_added` in JSON.
 This task will be a *SIMPLE* task which is supposed to be executed by an Idents microservice.
 We'll be mocking the Idents microservice part.

 **Note** that at this point, we don't have to specify whether it is a System task or Worker task.
 We are only specifying the required configurations for the task, like number of times it should be retried, timeouts etc. We shall start by using `name` parameter for task name.
 ```json